Hopf algebroids with balancing subalgebra: Scalar extension Hopf algebroids

-(ii) $W^+_0$ is a right ideal: it is obvious that we can multiply by $z\otimes 1$ from the right; this together with the assertion of Lemma~\ref{lem:R2} implies that we can also multiply by $S z_{[1]}\otimes z_{[0]}$ from the right.
+(ii) $W^+_0$ is a right ideal: by its definition, we can multiply by $z\otimes 1$ from the right; this together with the assertion of Lemma~\ref{lem:R2} implies that we can also multiply by $S z_{[1]}\otimes z_{[0]}$ from the right.